 In Red/Blue, it's averted several times, actually: the hero speaks during the dream sequences, at the end of the main story as well, and after a level-up.
 (Though the dream sequences may be a borderline example.)

-Gates to Infinity averts this a lot of times as the player does get a few lines of (non-soliloquy) dialogue, though it's mostly just short "what was that?" types of responses whwnever an NPC introduces a new term.
+Gates to Infinity averts this a lot of times, as the player does get a few lines of (non-soliloquy) dialogue, though it's mostly just short "what was that?" types of responses whenever an NPC introduces a new term.
 Even so, Hyperactive Sprite and Parrot Exposition still apply.

 The Ninetales legend in the Rescue Team games, where a Gardevoir took the Ninetales's curse herself to save her human trainer.